Surviving the Crash after your Crush

 need for control.
 This control shows up in their

-therapeutic dyad, as resistance to healing and growth.
+therapeutic dyad, as ongoing resistance to healing and growth.

 the Borderline, winning takes precedence over getting